Boy, the Michael Jackson jury is really working hard, aren't they?

 And what happened?

-The warlord that ran Mogadishu in Somalia took every bit of food that we sent over there And confiscated it in order to keep his people under control.
+The warlord that ran Mogadishu in Somalia took every bit of food that we sent over there and confiscated it in order to keep his people under control.

 He had no interest in feeding his people.

-That led us into a military confrontation, and you all know what happened, Blackhawk Down.
+And you all know what happened, Blackhawk Down.

 Because we didn't have the guts to help the military have what they say they needed to defeat the guy once it came to that.